Monday, January 28, 2013

 Hero:

 Nameless detective, 35 years, 180 pounds, a bit fat (so we can assume he's not very tall).
-Uses fake names Parker, Tracy or Jerry Young the bootlegger.
-Been with agency for 15 years.
-Had left Boston branch to try army life and after the war finished he had returned to the Agency payroll in Chicago.
-Stayed there for a couple of years, and then got transferred to San Francisco.
+Uses fake names Parker, Tracy or Jerry Young, the bootlegger.
+Been with the agency for 15 years.
+He had left the Boston branch to try army life, and after the war was finished, he returned to the Agency payroll in Chicago.
+Stayed there for a couple of years and then got transferred to San Francisco.

 Location

-San Francisco,briefly Tijuana and San Diego in the second story.
-Farewell in the last story.
+San Francisco, briefly Tijuana and San Diego in the second story.
+Farewell in the last one.

 Body counts: